krueschi/zenawenga2/zenawenga2/README.md

 - Branch 7.x-3.x: reflects the new 2016 CI.
 - Branch 7.x-6.x: prepare for usage of Zen 7.x-6.x as a base theme, highly experimental.
 - anything else: development or experimental

+# Todo and short infos

+Version 7.x-3.x may need the blockify module.
+If so, the theme must disable the use of primary menu and logo display.
+Then enable logo and primary menu as blocks in header region.